-Tresset has departed from academia toward art fairs, art-science demonstrations and art galleries in the United Kingdom, Europe and even worldwide (Figure 6).
-He recently moved his studio from London to Brussels.
-In the years after our work together ended (in 2013), he continued evolving his robots (KLUSZCZYŔISKI 2016, MADDOX-HARLE 2017).
-He has collaborated with other researchers and even helped firms to add drawing features to their own robots.7
+Tresset has turned away from academia and toward art fairs, art-science demonstrations and art galleries in the United Kingdom, Europe and even worldwide (Figure 6).
+He recently moved his workshop from London to Brussels.
+In the years after our work together (in 2013), he continued improving his robots (KLUSZCZYŔISKI 2016, MADDOX-HARLE 2017).
+He has collaborated with other researchers and even helped firms to add drawing features to their robots.7

 The passage from software to hardware in the form of the robot's body was an important stage in the evolution of Tresset's practice of the arts.
 The differences in stylistic signatures were spectacular during this passage from software solutions (Alkon-1) to a robotic system (Paul).
-By using this robotic body, it was possible to mimic the hand's movement subtleties and their relation to the quality of the lines drawn, while Tresset was concentrating on designing the platform and seeing to its effectiveness.
-From the viewpoint of art and performance, Paul the robot became a theatrical experience for human beings.
+By using this robotic body, Tresset detected a movement's subtleties and their relation to the quality of the lines drawn, while he was concentrating on designing the platform and seeing to its effectiveness.

+From the viewpoint of art and performance, Paul the drawing robot became a theatrical experience for human beings.
 Someone stands or sits near the robot, while moving as little as possible for about twenty minutes; and the robot conducts a series of observations and drawing gestures, which end with its signature.
-During this "performance", the robot makes unusual noises, hesitates, looks again at the subject, seems to be thinking, then continues drawing while watching what it is doing.
+During this "performance", the robot makes unusual noises, hesitates, looks again at the subject, seems to be reflecting, then continues drawing while watching what it is doing.
 This unique person-machine experience makes a lasting impression on the human subject.

 Tresset has chosen to make his robots clearly recognizable as articulated machines.
 He is the human artist, the engineer in chief who has designed the robots and is exploring how to use them to expand his scope as an artist.
-The body of Paul the robot has become a possible incarnation for Tresset, an incarnation that the human artist can access, control and reprogram.
+The body of Paul the drawing robot has become a possible incarnation for Tresset, an incarnation that the human artist can access, control and reprogram.
 The robot's body is a sophisticated tool whereby the artist explores new creative possibilities.